arcsecond-io/arcsecond-io.github.io/docs/ecosystem/index.md

 # APIs & Ecosystem

-Arcsecond.io is a small software *system*.
+Arcsecond.io is a software *system*.
 Behind the webapp available on any navigator, there are various other associated services and projects.

 * [APIs](./apis.md) - our backend RESTful APIs.
 * [aa-js](./aa-js.md) - our open-source library of astronomical algorithms in Typescript.
 * [CLI](./coming-soon.md) - our open-source Command-Line Interface (a.k.a. the `arcsecond` terminal command).
-* [Oort](./coming-soon.md) - our open-source data uploader.
+* [Oort](./oort.md) - our open-source data uploader.

 ## Support services & repositories